zhaowei11594/OpenCV_MLT_GSoC2016/README.md

-#Google Summer of Code 2016 with OpenCV
+#OpenCV - Google Summer of Code 2016

 #Multi-language OpenCV Tutorials in Python, C++ and Java